ludocode/onramp/core/cci/2-full/README.md

         return;
 ```

 In the Onramp tree, we separate labels and cases from statements for simplicity.
 When parsing the above, Onramp creates a synthetic `NODE_SEQUENCE` containing four children: three `NODE_CASE` and a `NODE_RETURN`.
 In fact the structure of the tree is essentially identical whether or not it has braces.
-The only difference is during parsing, wherein braces allow declarations and multiple statements and create a scope.
+The only difference is during parsing, wherein braces create a scope and allow multiple statements and declarations.

 The above switch statement is parsed as: